-Today I’ve been reading about the practice of play, particularly as it relates to spiritual formation.
+Today I’ve been reading about the gift of play, particularly as it relates to spiritual formation.
 There are the practices of Sabbath, prayer, work, exercise, study, meditation . . . and play.

 It seems quite the odd concept to read about in the midst of the Coronavirus pandemic.
 In this time, play may seem, at best, something we should merely hope for in the future and, at worst, something we end up despising in the midst of carrying so much added responsibility.